 - Screen Resolution – one old root cause for fragmentation.
 Try to support all possible screen resolutions and have those tested on real devices.
-Resolutions “are not identical” when OS version is different as for example Kitkat handles overlapping UI notifications differently than Jelly Bean, Icecream Sandwich or Gingerbread.
+Resolutions “are not identical” when OS version is different as for example KitKat handles overlapping UI notifications differently than Jelly Bean, Icecream Sandwich or Gingerbread.

-- Screen Orientation – what happens – if anything – when user rotates the screen?
+- Screen Orientation – what happens – if anything – when the user rotates the screen?
 Is your game meant to be rotatable?